 Prepare questions to ask during or at the end of your interview.

-Coming up with questions on the spot is hard.
+Coming up with questions to ask during a phone interview on the spot is hard.
 Be prepared.
 Have a list of questions you want to ask.
 If you need help coming up with questions, think about what you want out of a job.
 Think about what you need to be successful.
 What would make an opportunity your right fit?

 Be able to articulate your work experience.